 4. Wet macular degeneration

-When it’s the result of focusing on an electronic device like a computer, video monitor, or cellphone, it’s sometimes called digital eye strain.
-Other causes include reading and driving, especially at night and in poor weather.
+When it’s the result of focusing on an electronic device like a computer or cellphone, it’s sometimes called digital eyestrain.
+Other causes of eyestrain include reading and driving, especially at night and in poor weather.

 Your cornea is the clear covering on the front of your eye.
 When it gets scratched or injured, you may develop a corneal abrasion.
 In addition to blurry vision, you may feel like there’s something in your eye.

 Dark red blood that pools inside the front of your eyeball is called a hyphema.
-It’s caused by bleeding that occurs after sustaining trauma to your eye.
+It’s caused by bleeding that occurs after your eye is injured.
 It can become painful if it increases the pressure inside your eye.

-The macula is the center of your retina that helps sharpen your vision.
-It can develop a tear or break that causes blurry vision.
+The macula is the center of your retina that is responsible for your central vision.
+It can develop a hole that causes blurry vision.
 It usually only affects one eye.

 Often migraine attacks are preceded by an aura, which can cause blurred vision.
 You may also see wavy lines or flashing lights and have other sensory disturbances.
-Sometimes you may have an aura without having a headache.
+Sometimes you may have an aura without head pain.

-Inflammation in the arteries around your temples is called temporal arteritis.
-Its main symptom is a throbbing headache in your forehead, but it can also cause your vision to be blurred and, eventually, lost.
+Inflammation in the medium and large arteries is called temporal arteritis or giant cell arteritis.
+The vessels around your temples can be involved, causing a throbbing headache in your forehead, but it can also cause your vision to blur or disappear.

 Along with sudden blurred vision, you might have other eye symptoms that can range from mild to serious, such as: